Malinska

 Malinska (Durischal) is a settlement (naselje) in the northwestern part of the island Krk in Croatia and an important tourist town.
 It lies on the coast of the Adriatic Sea, in the picturesque bay facing Opatija and Rijeka.

 Demographics

 The municipality of Malinska-Dubašnica has 3,212 inhabitants and the settlement itself has 816 as of the 2021 census.
-Because of the catastrophic consequences of the privatization of the hotel complex "Haludovo", the main entity in Malinska, during the 1990s almost completely destroyed, which in turn led to the loss of at least 150 jobs.
-This was reflected at the population of Malinska, which decreased by one third.
+During the 1990s, the catastrophic consequences of the privatization of the "Haludovo" hotel complex, the main entity in Malinska, almost completely destroyed the resort and led to the loss of at least 150 jobs.
+The impacted was reflected in the population of Malinska, which decreased by one third.